alvarosantamariagomez/sari/www/about.md

 If high-frequency data are not needed, averaging the series will save a lot of time when fitting models, finding discontinuities or when estimating the colored noise in the series (see the [<a href="#additional-fit" target="_self">Additional fit</a>](#v.-additional-fit) block).
 If the series was computed with a constant integration period, like the common 24 h in GNSS position series, this option is useful to transform daily GNSS series with irregular sampling into daily GNSS series with regular sampling, i.e., one point every 24 h, except when data gaps exist.
 If there were points already removed from the series before reducing the sampling, these points will not contribute to the new averaged values.
 Also, if there is a secondary series being used with the `correct` or `average` options, the reduced sampling will be obtained before the secondary series is used.
 This means that the primary and secondary series would be compared after their original sampling has been reduced.

-Finally, after the series have been plotted (see the [<a href="#plot-controls" target="_self">Plot controls</a>](#ii.-plot-controls) block), the `load SARI model` button allows the user to upload the model parameters from a previously saved SARI file containing a LS or KF fit (not necessarily from the same series).
-Note that a downloaded SARI file can also be uploaded as a `1D` series.

 <h3 id="plot-controls"></h3>